 Morley Street (on a site now occupied by football pitches) can be considered the next best thing to a founding village: it was the place where settlement existed before Liverpool engulfed the area, and can be seen on the early Ordnance Surveys.
 Kirkdale Marsh lay to the north of here, while Beacon Gutter, a small stream running to the south of Blackfield House, formed the southerly boundary with Liverpool.

 I don’t know of a good book about general Kirkdale history.
 Could you recommend one?
-Either say so in the comments or Contact me!
+Let me know in the comments!

 Perhaps the best web resource on Kirkdale history is that on Bob Edward’s Liverpool Picturebook.
 There’s a collection of old photos and text is a good summary of the area’s past.

 Use the slider in the top left to change the transparency of the old map.

 James Picton, historian and architect, could write in the 19th century that Kirkdale consisted of two hills, with a road (the ‘dale’) running between.
 The Blackfield Terrace area was one hill, whilst the second hill can be found in the area formerly occupied by the Liverpool Industrial School (see below).

 A stream ran between the two hills, from the suburb of Walton to the place where Canada Dock now sits.
 This route can now probably be identified with the rough direction of Bank Hall Street, which runs south west towards the River Mersey from Stanley Road.
 The stream entered the Mersey at Bank Hall, an important building in the history of Kirkdale.